flutter/website/flutter-for-android.md

   }
 {% endprettify %}

-"dataLoader" is the Isolate that runs in its own seperte execution thread, where you can do more CPU intensive processing, for example parsing a lot of JSON - 10k+ lines, or doing computationally intensive math.
+"dataLoader" is the Isolate that runs in its own seperate execution thread, where you can do more CPU intensive processing, for example parsing a lot of JSON - 10k+ lines, or doing computationally intensive math.